fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

 In EPANET-MSX, algebraic equations are used to represent the fast/equilibrium reactions and mass conservation.
-Thus it is assumed that all reaction dynamics can be described by a set of differential-algebraic equations (DAEs) that is in semi-explicit format.
+Thus it is assumed that all reaction dynamics can be described by a set of differential-algebraic equations (DAEs) in semi-explicit form.
 The system of DAEs that defines the interactions between bulk species, surface species, and parameter values can be written in general terms
 as: